jayedrashid/Tailwind-CSS-Notes/README.md

 Installing Tailwind CSS as a PostCSS plugin is the most seamless way to integrate it with build tools like webpack, Rollup, Vite, and Parcel.

+Production Build (Purging)
+Tailwind CSS is incredibly performance focused and aims to produce the smallest CSS file possible by only generating the CSS you are actually using in your project.
+Combined with minification and network compression, this usually leads to CSS files that are less than 10kB, even for large projects.

 ---

 ## PostCSS